Monday, April 22, 2024

 It was a miracle that he could hear at all, because as well as only having one fifth of the sight in his right eye, and his left eye with no sight at all, he needed a hearing aid.

-He loved young Finbar and would listen out for Finbar's harmonica playing.
+He loved young Finbar and listened out, every day for Finbar's harmonica playing.

-Once in a while, Finbar's parents would go out, so Sydney and his wife, Irene, would come around and baby sit.
+Once in a while, Finbar's parents went out for the evening, so Sydney and his wife, Irene, came around to baby sit.
 They didn't have a television of their own and they loved watching Finbar's set.

-Sydney would have to sit next to the TV and watch from a distance of two or three inches, just to the side so as not to block the view; the sound had to be on maximum volume too.
+He had to sit next to the TV and watch from a distance of two or three inches, just to the side so as not to block the view from Irene on the sofa.

-If there was a singer, or even a round of applause from the audience, Irene and Sydney would clap their hands as if they were at the theatre themselves.
+If there was a singer, or even a round of applause from the audience, Irene and Sydney clapped their hands as if they were at the theatre themselves.

 Sydney's hearing aid was the old fashioned type which had a device with wires.

-He was a very good conjurer: one trick, involved a handkerchief and a match: he would take a match, wrap his dirty handkerchief around it, break it, and when he opened the handkerchief again, “lo and behold” he would say, the match was still in one piece.
+He was a very good conjurer: one trick, involved a handkerchief and a match: he took a match, wrapped his dirty handkerchief around it, break it, and when he opened the handkerchief again, 'lo and behold' the match was still in one piece.

-His handkerchief was usually dirty because he would shine the brass door knocker every time he went in and came out of his front door; even though he could hardly see it.
+His handkerchief was dirty because he shone the brass door knocker every time he went in and came out of his front door; even though he could hardly see it.

-Another thing he used to do was throw a coin into the air, make it disappear then find it behind Finbar’s ear.
+Another thing he did, was throw a coin into the air, make it disappear, then find it behind Finbar’s ear.

-Finbar would hear Sydney every morning when he would rise, very early, and clean out the fire place; after that he would put the ashes in to a special metal bin and go back in to the house and light the fire.
+Finbar heard Sydney every morning when he rose, very early, it has to be said, to clean out the fire place; after that he put the ashes in to a special metal bin then went back into the house and lit the fire.

 He did this the old fashioned way with loads of newspaper, a few fire lighters, bits of wood and coal.